Try It Yourself

 Go to the Route tab and:

-Click the Blue info icon in the component settings to go to its documentation in the Dovetail Academy
+Click theicon in the component configuration to open its documentation in the Academy.

 - Want to learn more about a component?